 Badovick orchestrated a unique exit strategy of that business in 2016.
 “We sold the business, but still to this day make and sell the key propriety component to the acquirer.
-This approach allows our stakeholders to keep control of our IP and generate long-term income too," said Badovick.
-Badovick maintains an active role overseeing the interests of his fellow investors but was also in a position to pursue new opportunities.
-That's when he decided his future would involve using his scope of knowledge and first-hand experience to help other entrepreneurs become highly successful
+This approach allows our stakeholders to keep control of our IP and generate residual income too," said Badovick.
+Badovick maintains an active role overseeing the interests of his fellow investors but was also able to pursue new opportunities.
+That's when he decided his future would involve using his scope of knowledge and first-hand experience to help other entrepreneurs get the most from their business ventures.

-In September of 2016, Badovick officially launched his current venture powered by the philosophy that, in order to succeed as an entrepreneur, it takes more than book smart knowledge.
+In September of 2016, Badovick began mentoring and coaching entrepreneurs with the philosophy that, in order to succeed as an entrepreneur, it takes more than book smart knowledge.
 It’s most important to have an assertive mindset and highly-proficient skills of business.
-"When I engage with a client, I do bring them coaching, guidance, and serve in an advisory role to help them build their businesses," he said. "but I have a core focus of stimulating their mindset and honing their skills as an entrepreneur.
+"When I engage with an entrepreneur, I bring them coaching, guidance, and served in an advisory role to help them build their businesses," he said. "but I have a core focus of stimulating their mindset and honing their skills as an entrepreneur.
 I want them to have the ability to act in their leadership role with superior performance and be the catalyst for serious business growth.”

 Looking ahead, Badovick is focused on gaining broader exposure for his business.
 He's set to release a new book about the skills needed to thrive in the fast-paced and unforgiving world of business.
 His plans include more speaking engagements and training opportunities on a larger platform.
 Ultimately, he wants to have a positive impact on as many entrepreneurs as possible.